sosheskaz/digitaldj-ios/ReadMe.md

 It's recommended to open the XCode project by opening the `.xcworkspace` file, ***NOT*** the `.xcproj` file.
 Opening it this way makes it behave better with CocoaPods.

 ## Overall Breakdown
+The CI is located [here](http://miller-machine.ddns.net:8080/).
+If it's down, or not working properly, let Eric know immediately.

 The project is divided into a few subgroups.

 * DDJClient - Handles the main logic for client mode.